terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_cluster_v1.html.markdown

 * `floating_ip_enabled` - (Optional) Indicates whether floating IP should be created for every cluster node.
 Changing this creates a new cluster.

+* `master_lb_enabled` - (Optional) Indicates whether a loadbalancer should be created for the master cluster nodes.
+Changing this creates a new cluster.

 ## Attributes reference

 The following attributes are exported: